moby/moby/contrib/man/md/docker-run.1.md

 detached container with **docker attach**.
 If you choose to run a container in the detached mode, then you cannot use the **-rm** option.

+   When attached in tty mode, you can detach from a running container by pressing the keys ctrl+p ctrl+q.

 **--dns**=*IP-address*
    Set custom DNS servers.
 This option can be used to override the DNS